 Tracking and monitoring chronic absenteeism also presents an interesting opportunity for improving schools citywide.
 Absenteeism is a particularly helpful warning sign in that it can easily identify both students and schools in need of attention and help.
-At the school level, it is simple to track and generate lists of at-risk students.
+At the school level, it is simple to track and

+Mayor Bill de Blasio is promising an intense focus on the educational needs of lowincome students.
+This is critical given the state's tough new learning standards. generate lists of at-risk students.
 Any student who has missed 10 percent or more of the school year is flagged and the Department of Education produces a report with those student names every week for each principal.
 Citywide, officials could scrutinize the city's absenteeism rates and develop a plan for assisting schools with the most challenging numbers.
 Our own analysis of the data revealed nearly 130 elementary and K to 8 schools with persistently high levels of chronic absenteeism.
 These schools also tend to have high numbers of students who are at risk in many other ways, our analysis shows.
 Schools with "persistent chronic absenteeism" could receive help from the Department of Education or from poverty-related supports that are currently being developed, like Mayor de Blasio's new community schools.